ros-navigation/docs.nav2.org/docs/community/maintainer_docs/distribution_syncs.md

 # ROS Distribution Sync Process { #ros-distribution-sync-process }

 This is the instructions for updating a Nav2 version in a ROS distribution sync.
-We do this by bulk cherry picking commits from the `main` branch after they’ve had time to soak and apply them to the branch we looking to sync with the newest features.
+We do this by bulk cherry picking commits from the `main` branch after they've had time to soak and apply them to the branch we looking to sync with the newest features.

 ## 0. Initial Setup